Pharmaceutical Giant Struggles to Produce a Drug Which Can “Treat” Opioid Addiction

 Following the FDA approval of RBP-6000, there were some business issues within Indivior, some legal issues had to be addressed, the original approval was recalled, and even a U.S court case was filed on the pill.

 It is also worthy of mention that RBP-6000, though it was marketed as a “brand new” medicine, was purely an extended release form of Suboxone, its parent drug.
 For the most part, Indivior was simply attempting to “re-release” a different variation of the same drug to increase profit margins.
-For additional reading, more information on the politics and legal drama of the drug’s release, see the link here.

 But what is more worthy of discussion is whether or not this drug should even exist in the first place.
 The logic is quite flawed for drugs like RBP-6000—medications which fall under the “Medication-Assisted Therapy” umbrella.